SAP-samples/teched2022-XP160/README.md

 ## Description

-Join us and take your first steps on SAP Business Technology Platform (SAP BTP) guided by a use-case mission generating concrete business value and providing all relevant technical information.
-This hands-on workshop gives you the opportunity to understand the business and technical offering of SAP BTP and how to take advantage of its full potential.
-Learn how the SAP Discovery Center site supports you in effectively working with SAP BTP and leveraging its services in an efficient way.
+This repository contains the material for the SAP TechEd 2022 session XP160 - Get Started with SAP BTP Leveraging SAP Discovery Center.

 ## Overview

 Learn how the SAP Discovery Center supports you in effectively working with SAP BTP and leveraging from its services.
+You will take your first steps on SAP Business Technology Platform (SAP BTP) guided by a use-case mission generating concrete business value and providing all relevant technical information.
 The goal of the exercises is to create a simple Hello World application using SAPUI5 / SAP Fiori running on SAP Business Technology Platform (SAP BTP) leveraging SAP Business Application Studio (BAS), Cloud Foundry runtime, and SAP Launchpad Service - all based on a SAP Discovery Center mission that will guide you through the tasks.

 ## Requirements

 SAP BTP trial account with entitlements to SAP Business Application Studio and SAP Launchpad service.
-To run this mission you need to have the SAP BTP account administrator privilege.

 ## Exercises